How do I bridge assets to a different network?

 Layer 2 networks refer to a separate network built on top of the Layer 1 networks.
 Examples of Layer 2 networks are Optimism, Arbitrum, Celo, and Polygon.

-The Uniswap v3 Protocol is currently launched on the following networks - Ethereum, BNB chain, Optimism, Arbitrum, Polygon, and Celo.
+The Uniswap v3 Protocol is currently launched on the following networks - Ethereum, BNB chain, Optimism, Arbitrum, Polygon, Celo, Base, and Avalanche.

 To move assets from the one network to another network, you’ll need to connect your wallet to a bridge and deposit funds.

-There are many bridges, here are a few options you can use: Optimism Bridge, Polygon Bridge, Arbitrum bridge, Celo bridge, and BNB bridge.
+There are many bridges, here are a few options you can use: Optimism Bridge, Polygon Bridge, Arbitrum bridge, Celo bridge, BNB bridge, Base Bridge and Avalanche bridge.

 For information on how to bridge tokens on different networks, please see the following: